think-in-universe/matic-cocos-starter-kit/README.md

 1. Open the tutorial projects in Cocos Creator, and run the projects with Browser mode to start the games.

-## Level 1: A Basic Matic Demo with Matic.Net and Cocos2D
+## Level 1: A Basic Matic Demo with Matic and Cocos2D

 A Cocos2D demo built with Cocos Creator that demostrates how to get balance, deposit to child chain, transfer in Matic child chain, withdraw to parent chain, etc.